vincentrunge/vincentrunge.github.io/About.md

 Assistant Professor in statistics *since September 2019* at the University of Evry Paris-Saclay in the laboratory [LaMME](http://www.math-evry.cnrs.fr/doku.php).
 My current research focuses about *change-point detection*.
 With my collaborators, I develop the following research directions:
 - Algorithmic efficiency: dynamic programming methods (functional pruning; DUST and FOcUS algorithms);
-- Extensions to complex data lying in non-Euclidean spaces (Fréchet means in Hadamard and CAT(k) spaces;
+- Extensions to complex data lying in non-Euclidean spaces (Fréchet means in Hadamard and CAT(k) spaces);
 - Computational geometry (convex hulls; shape coverings and intersections).

 As an Applied Mathematician, I like to work at the interface of different fields.
 My current and past interests are: